rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 parameters and return value.
 This includes reading from global state, randomness, input/output, logging, or anything else that isn't returning a value.

+### Smart constructor

+A [constructor function](#constructor) that may or may not instantiate the object it is tasked with depending on whether the inputs pass some validation.